Varunkumar0812/Varunkumar0812/README.md

-Hello there !!🙂👋👋
+Hello there! 🙂👋👋

-Myself Varunkumar R, and I'm a passionate Computer Science Student studying in College of Engineering, Guindy.
+My name is Varunkumar R, and I'm a passionate Computer Science Student studying in the College of Engineering, Guindy.

 I'm currently learning Javascript and some frameworks like Django and ReactJs.

-I'm actively looking forward to further increase my experience by taking on internships in Frontend Development.
+I'm actively looking forward for further increasing my experience by taking on internships in Frontend Development.

-Languages            : Python, Javascript, HTML, CSS, C++, MySQL
+Languages            : Python, Java, Javascript, HTML, CSS, C++, MySQL

 Relevant Courseworks : Data Structures, OOPs, Operating Systems, Computer Networks and Database Management Systems.

-Tools                : Bootstrap, Tkinter, VS Code, Linux OS, Git
+Tools                : Bootstrap, Tailwind CSS, Tkinter, VS Code, Linux OS, Git

 <!--